IdeaScale

-IdeaScale is a cloud-based software company that licenses an innovation management platform employing the principles and practices of crowdsourcing.
+IdeaScale is a cloud-based software company that licenses innovation management software employing crowdsourcing.
 The company was founded by Vivek Bhaskaran and Rob Hoehn in Seattle.

-As of 2018, IdeaScale is headquartered in Berkeley, CA. In 2023, the company opened it's Washington, DC offices.
+As of 2018, IdeaScale is headquartered in Berkeley, CA. In 2023, the company opened its Washington, DC offices.

 History

 In 2008, the IdeaScale service was first offered.
-In 2009, Rob Hoehn enhanced the service to further address opportunities he cited in both government and the private sector to solicit ideas, feedback, and priorities.
-It launched in tandem with President Barack Obama’s Open Government Initiative.
+It launched in tandem with President Barack Obama's Open Government Initiative.
 In its first year, IdeaScale was adopted by 23 federal agencies.
 It served many organizations, including the Executive Office of the President of the United States.

-The following year, the platform’s adoption rate expanded to include more than 36 agencies as well as numerous private Enterprise-level companies.
-Government clients cited IdeaScale’s “level of engagement as well as the platform’s affordability” as one of the reasons that it was adopted early on in the open government initiative.
-Since then, the platform has been used by numerous government organizations from the federal to the local level and was even used by the New York City Police Department to gather feedback and quality of life priorities from citizens.